-Beyond these two powers, Brandeis is powerful enough to have a laidback approach to Alm’s other nations.
-Their willingness to give back territory after the war placed them on good terms with the Grasslands tribes, Ashar strongly appreciates the stability brought by their victory, and the human refugees owe the very existence of their nations to Brandeis’ generosity.
-Although their sheer power is a matter of international concern, they have thus far refrained from abusing it, meaning they are well-liked for now.
+Beyond these, Brandeis is safe enough to have a laidback approach to Alm’s other nations; they are on good terms with everybody who does not explicitly hate them.
+Although their size and power is a matter of international concern, they have thus far refrained from abusing it, meaning they are well-liked for now.

 Of all the Almish lands, Brandeis is the most likely to provide a “typical” D&D experience.
 While there are many small towns and settlements, large cities are rare; in between are long stretches of wild or semi-cultivated woodlands, mountains, and riverways, where travel can be perilous for the unprepared.
 It’s an ideal place for starting adventurers to explore, offering diverse challenges without requiring them to leave civilisation behind altogether.

 The rustic countryside here is home to a vast number of well-known natural beasts and magical beasts—griffons, owlbears, pegasi, sphinxes, ankhegs, worgs, basilisks, dire animals, and more.
 While unnecessary killing of such creatures is frowned upon, it’s also important to discourage them from preying on towns and travellers.